 South Melbourne Market has been participating in the project through Shuck Don't Chuck program since 2017.
 Oyster, mussel and scallop shells are collected from the Market, cured and then used in the reef restoration project aimed at rebuilding the precious ecosystems in our local Port Phillip Bay.
-Shell recycling provides a sustainable way for the Market to deal with shellfish waste while decreasing landfill.
-This is one of the many ways South Melbourne Market is working to protect the planet.
+Shell recycling provides a sustainable way for the Market to deal with shellfish waste while decreasing landfill, and it's another way the Market is helping to protect our planet.